Indian national found murdered in Nepal | Law-Order

 He was working as a sales manager at a local electronic materials supplying company.
 Lalitpur is one of the three districts in the Kathmandu Valley.

-According to police, Parik's body was found on Sunday at least 36 hours after the incident.
+According to police, Pahadi's body was found on Sunday at least 36 hours after the incident.

-''Circumstantial evidence proves that Parik was murdered on Friday evening after the housemaid left the house,'' Senior Superintendent of Police Kiran Bajracharya said.
+''Circumstantial evidence proves that Pahadi was murdered on Friday evening after the housemaid left the house,'' Senior Superintendent of Police Kiran Bajracharya said.

 ''The culprits had broken the back window of the house to barge in and left the house from the same window after killing and robbing him,'' he said.